← Back to Departments Overview

 During Superstorm Sandy in October of 2012, 80% of the City of Hoboken was flooded with an estimated 500 million gallons of coastal storm surge and many areas of Hoboken were without power for weeks.
 The National Guard was deployed to help evacuate residents from their homes where they were stranded.
 It is estimated that more than $100 million in private property damage and $10 million in public property damage occurred.
 The Rebuild by Design – Hudson River project aims to mitigate storm surge flooding, limit storm surge damage, remove 80% of the city from the flood plain, and reduce flood insurance costs for residents.

-1. What are the upcoming road closures and detours in uptown Hoboken?
+1. What are the upcoming road closures and detours near Southern Hoboken?

-2. What are the details of the construction activities at 15th Street and Garden Street?
+2. What are the details of the construction activities?

-Construction at this location includes utility relocation, installing micro piles and creating a structural foundation for the resist structure and flood gate that will cross 15th Street during storm emergencies, and restoring the intersection’s surface pavement condition.
-The full right-of-way closure allows the contractor to access the site from the existing Harborside Park construction site to minimize noise and debris and effectuate the work expeditiously.
+Construction at this location includes utility relocation, installing micro piles and creating a structural foundation for the resist structure and flood gate that will cross Jersey Avenue during storm emergencies.

-7. What accommodations are being made for bicyclists during construction?
+3. What accommodations are being made to mitigate traffic congestion?

-8. How will the City manage traffic and communication during the construction?
+4. How will the City communicate ongoing construction?

-To limit impacts, NJDEP will use detour signage, variable message boards, and police officers for traffic control and pedestrian safety.
-The City also posts weekly construction schedules and traffic impacts which can be found online at www.hobokennj,gov/construction.
+The City posts weekly construction schedules and traffic impacts, which can be found online at www.hobokennj,gov/construction.

 The work is estimated to take approximately 3 months to complete but please note, the schedule is subject to change due to weather or unforeseen subsurface conditions.

-11. Why is this construction work happening now at 15th Street and Garden Street at the start of the school year?
+6. Why is this construction work happening now at this intersection?

 Construction work has been occurring on this project since May of 2021.
-The NJDEP previously performed work in the north end to separate the storm sewer system so that storm surge could not enter the combined sewer system that services Hoboken.
-Since the beginning of this year, there are or have been six active work zones, and the closure of 15th Street will bridge two of those existing active work zones.
+The NJDEP has previously performed work in the north and southern ends of the City to separate the storm sewer system so that storm surge could not enter the combined sewer system that services Hoboken.
+Since the beginning of this year, there are or have been six active work zones.

 The timing of the construction work is driven by the need to keep the Rebuild by Design project on schedule and maintain the sequential project development approach.
 Delaying work would push back the federally mandated completion date by several months and incur additional mobilization and demobilization costs.
-Additionally, construction at this intersection could not have started earlier as adjacent construction had not progressed to a point where this phase could begin, critical materials were not yet available, and the NJDEP's contractor needed to first complete test pitting and plan road design amendments.
+Additionally, construction at this intersection could not have started earlier as adjacent construction had not progressed to a point where this phase could begin, and approvals from neighboring municipalities were note yet in place.

 Moving forward now ensures that the project stays on track to deliver much-needed coastal flood protection for Hoboken and the surrounding region, reducing the risk of major impacts like Hoboken experienced during Superstorm Sandy.
-The City and NJDEP have coordinated extensively to minimize impacts, including maintaining access for emergency services and local residents, providing clear detours, loading zones and more.
+The City and NJDEP have coordinated with Jersey City to help lessen the impacts to local residents and provide detours.
 By completing this essential work now, we aim to avoid more significant disruptions and impacts of coastal flooding in the future.

-Construction of the Rebuild by Design project is occurring in multiple locations in Hoboken including at Harborside Park, along Washington Street from Newark Street to Observer Highway, on NJ TRANSIT property, as well as near the Hoboken and Jersey City border.
+Construction of the Rebuild by Design project is occurring in multiple locations in Hoboken including at Harborside Park, the Garden Street Alleyway, 18th Street in Jersey City, NJ Transit property, among other locations.
 For more information, go to www.hobokennj.gov/construction.

 Weekly construction schedules will be available at www.hobokennj.gov/construction.